 Tips on walking with your dog

-- Many ground nesting birds are easily disturbed by inquisitive dogs and fly away leaving the nest vulnerable.
+- Ground nesting birds are easily disturbed by dogs and fly away leaving the nest vulnerable or abandoned completely.
 From March to July use a short lead.

 - Poo – bag it and bin it!
-Toxocariasis can be passed via waste to other dogs and people, and even into the soil.
+Toxocariasis can be passed onto livestock, dogs, humans and even into the soil.

 - Not everyone likes dogs.
-Please be considerate and keep your dog on a lead when passing others.
+Please be considerate and keep your dog on a lead when around other people.

 - The spectacular limestone scenery includes hazards a dog could fall into such as caves, limestone pavement and sink holes.
 Please stick to the paths.

-Watch out for instructional signage on gates and posts, call into a National Park Visitor Centre for more advice (dogs welcome).
+Watch out for instructional signage on gates and posts, or call into a National Park Visitor Centre for more advice (dogs are welcome).